Armed with the right information, you can reap the financial benefits of an RPM program — and provide your patients with even better care.

 Nearly nine out of 10 healthcare providers indicated that they had invested in or were evaluating remote patient monitoring technologies, according to the American Medical Association.

-This increased adoption comes as no surprise, considering the real benefits to the quality of care that can be delivered via remote patient monitoring.
+The increased adoption of RPM comes as no surprise, considering the real benefits to the quality of care that can be delivered via remote patient monitoring.
 Let’s look into some of the research.

 A study from the Consumer Technology Association (CTA), titled “Connected Health and Remote Patient Monitoring: Consumer and Industry Use,” provides valuable insight.
 Among those included in CTA's national survey were more than 2,000 adults, 100 primary care physicians, 60 endocrinologists, and 40 nurses.